 SOC 2 Compliance Cost: Budget Planning Guide

-The cost has multiple components: auditor fees, your internal labor, scope complexity, and sometimes remediation if the audit reveals controls that aren't working.
+The cost has multiple components: auditor fees, your internal labor, scope complexity, and remediation if the audit reveals controls that aren't working.
 Most companies dramatically underestimate the internal labor cost, which often exceeds the auditor fees themselves.
 This guide breaks down the components so you can build a realistic budget and evaluate whether quotes are in the ballpark.

 Auditor Fees and What They Actually Cover